Metso Insights Blog Mining and metals blog General guide to concentrate filtration

 General guide to concentrate filtration

 Filtration is a crucial step in mineral processing, ensuring that valuable concentrate is separated from excess moisture before transportation.
-Metso, with over 45 years of experience in delivering advanced filtration solutions, has been at the forefront of helping concentrator plants optimize their processes.
+Metso, with decades of experience in delivering advanced filtration solutions, has been at the forefront of helping concentrator plants optimize their processes.
 This general guide delves into the different filtration technologies Metso offers, providing insights into achieving transportable moisture limits and maximizing operational efficiency in mineral concentrate filtration.

 What are minerals?